freenas/freenas-docs/userguide/plugins.rst

-When the installation is complete, an entry for the plugin will be added to the "Installed" tab and its associated jail will be listed under "Jails".
-However, if it is not a %brand% plugin, it will not be added to "Plugins" in the tree.
-In this case, if the application requires any configuration, you will have to perform it from the command line of the jail's shell instead of from the GUI.
+When the installation is complete, an entry for the plugin will be added to the :guilabel:`Installed` tab and its associated jail is listed under :guilabel:`Jails`.
+However, if it is not a %brand% plugin, it will not be added to :guilabel:`Plugins` in the tree.
+In this case, any required jail configuration must be done from the command line of the jail's shell instead of from the GUI.